HPiArolas/new_diagnosis_covid19/README.md

 This is the data repository for the project "Missing diagnoses during the COVID-19 pandemic: a year in review".

 - Héctor Pifarré i Arolas, Centre for Research in Health Economics, Universitat Pompeu Fabra.
 For questions regarding the repo, please email hector.pifarre@upf.edu.
-- Josep Vidal-Alaball, Health Promotion in Rural Areas Research Group, Ger\`encia Territorial de la Catalunya Central,Institut Catal`a de la Salut
+- Josep Vidal-Alaball, Health Promotion in Rural Areas Research Group, Gerència Territorial de la Catalunya Central,Institut Català de la Salut
 - Joan Gil, Centre for Research in Health Economics, Universitat Pompeu Fabra.
 - Francesc López Seguí, University of Wisconsin-Madison.
 - Catia Nicodemo: Centre of Organisation, Department of Primary Economics, University of Oxford.
 E